SolaceLabs/asyncapi-importer-rest/README.md

 1. If you do not have the **asyncapi-importer-core** module installed in your Maven repo, then clone the project at: [Solace AsyncAPI Importer for Event Portal](https://github.com/SolaceLabs/sol-ep-asyncapi-importer "Open project on GitHub") and follow the instructions to build it.
 (Run at the project root: `mvn clean install -DskipTests=true`)
     - This operation will build the CORE import capability and a CLI wrapper.
 The completed artifacts will be installed to your Maven repo.
 The CORE module (asyncapi-importer-core) is used by the REST service.
 2. Build the REST Service project.
-At the this project root, execute: `mvn clean install`
+At the this project root, execute: `mvn clean package`
     - This will produce compiled executable Jar at `target/asyncapi-importer-rest-[Current SemVer].jar

 # Executing the Service